 A Legacy in Stone: The Mamluk Sultanate and Its Funerary Architecture

-The Mamluk Sultanate, which held sway over Egypt, Syria, and the Hijaz from 1250 to 1517, represents one of the most dynamic and artistically prolific periods in medieval Islamic history.
-While the Mamluks are often celebrated for their military prowess—repelling both the Crusaders and the Mongols—their most visible and enduring legacy is their architecture.
+The Mamluk Sultanate, which held sway over Egypt, Syria, and the Hijaz from 1250 to 1517, stands as one of the most dynamic and artistically prolific periods in medieval Islamic history.
+While the Mamluks are often celebrated for their military prowess—repelling both the Crusaders and the Mongols—their most visible and enduring legacy lies in their architecture.
 Among the most significant and evocative structures they left behind are the funerary complexes built for sultans, emirs, and religious scholars.
 These are not mere tombs; they are carefully designed monuments that served as powerful and multi-layered symbols of faith, political legitimacy, and cultural identity.
 To understand the Mamluk world, one must look closely at the stones of its great cemeteries.

 The Architectural Language of Power and Piety